Day 3: Westwood to Quincy - Destruction and Renewal - CycleBlaze

 The morning was very chilly, so I wasn't eager to get an early start.
 On the road at 9:35.

 My original plan was to ride back roads south from Westwood.
 But just out of town I found that the back road is not paved and not open to the public.
 So I turned around and pedaled through Westwood again, going west.
 The detour route is more scenic because it takes me to Lake Almanor.
-The aborted route added 4 easy miles to today's rode.
+The aborted route added 4 easy miles to today's ride.

 I planned to pedal this back road south of Westwood, but found that it's a private road.